smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 ## 5. Upload.php

 Place the [upload.php](upload.php) in folder /libs/upload/<br />
-Edit the allowed file extensions in that file.
+Edit the permitted file types allowed for the file upload in that file.